 Read our full article on the best gluten free pizza in London here.Deliveroo now from Queen's Park

-The Moo pie at Pieminister
+Gluten-free Moo pie at Pieminister

-The parmesan and cheddar doughnuts at Niche
+Gluten-free parmesan and cheddar doughnuts at Niche

-The pizza-topped cannellini stew at Sodo Pizza
+Gluten-free pizza-topped cannellini stew at Sodo Pizza

-The duck breast and potato cake at The Harcourt
+Gluten-free duck breast and potato cake at The Harcourt

-If you ignore the siren call of the smorrebrod (Danish open sandwiches) and cinnamon rolls, Scandinavian food can be a great choice for gluten-free options - particularly when it's comfort food you're in need of.
+If you ignore the siren call of the smorrebrod (Danish open sandwiches) and cinnamon rolls, Scandinavian food can be a great choice for gluten-free options, particularly when it's comfort food you're in need of.
 The Nordic countries are really good at stews, meatballs, and making exciting things out of potatoes.
 One of London's best Scandi restaurants is proving it, with several dishes on the Harcourt's short menu suitable for those avoiding gluten.
-For the most comforting hit of meat and potato warmth, it's got to be the confit duck breast, with the added crunch of potato cake and the sticky richness of figs. The restaurant is filled with alcoves and lamplight, so the backdrop will be as comforting as the dinner...
+For the most comforting hit of meat and potato warmth, it's got to be the confit duck breast with the added crunch of potato cake and the sticky richness of cherries.
+The restaurant is filled with alcoves and lamplight, so the backdrop will be as comforting as the dinner...

-The duck and waffle at Duck & Waffle Local
+Gluten-free duck and waffle at Duck & Waffle Local

 The cooking methods mean Duck & Waffle labels its waffle options as 'gluten-conscious' rather than gluten-free.
 If you're alright with that, the insanely decadent signature dish with confit leg of duck, fried duck egg and maple syrup is an option.
 It's a comforting treat at any time of day, but this sky-high restaurant is open 24 hours a day and we're not sure that there's anything much more indulgent that whizzing up to the 40th floor to watch the sunrise over London with a gluten-free waffle in hand.